GSRHackZ/Vocabulary.com-Answer-Bot-Brainiac/README.md

 <li>This robot learns from your and its mistakes.
 The more you answer the smarter it gets! 📈</li><br>
 <li>It already knows most of the words on Vocabulary.com 🧠</li><br>
 <li>Helps you with spelling questions by showing you a list of words that match what you are trying to write. ✍</li><br>
-<li>It may answer a question wrong once in a blue moon, and if so it will learn that new question th second you click the correct answer. 😴</li><br>
+<li>It may answer a question wrong once in a blue moon, and if so it will learn that new question the second you click the correct answer. 😴</li><br>
 <li>This is still a work in progress, it's good and functional but it still needs some work.
 If you have any issues please tell me asap. 🙏</li><br>
   <li>This doesn't work on quizzez at the moment but it will soon 😊</li><br>
   <li>Deleting Browser History will remove all saved words, definitions, and corrections.
 Please Beware!! 🛑</li><br>